Varsity Football (South Africa): Format

 The tournament begins with a round robin stage, in which all teams play each other once.
 After the round robin stage, the top 4 teams advance to the knockout stage.
 The teams ranked 1 and 2 host the semi-finals, against the teams ranked 4 and 3 respectively.
 The winners advance to the final, to be hosted by the highest ranked finalist.
 The league scoring system follows a standard scoring system and awards 3 points for a win, and 1 point for a draw.
 Teams are separated first on points, and then on goal difference.

-The women's tournament starts at the semi-final stage.
+The Varsity Football Women's tournament features 8 top university teams, qualifying primarily through the previous year's USSA National Club Championships.
+The competition is typically shorter and more condensed than the men's event, often held over two weeks or at a single venue.
+The format involves an initial Group Stage, where teams are split into two pools and play a round-robin format.
+The top two teams from each group then advance to the knockout Semi-Finals, with the winners proceeding to the final match to be crowned the tournament champion.

 All matches are played on Monday evenings.